 Democracy is in crisis.
 In the Middle East the Arab Spring inspired high hopes that were dashed and resulted in violence and failed states.
 Populism has emerged all over Europe and USA where it has led to the Trump phenomenon.
 In the UK a democratic crisis has come to a head over Brexit.
 It has exposed the need for fundamental economic and social reform, a fair voting system and a new written constitution.

 Undoubtedly the EU is a flawed institution.
-Whilst it has many good features, the EU systematically transfers wealth from southern countries – Greece, Italy and Spain – to the north.
+Whilst it has many good features, the EU systematically transfers wealth from southern countries – Greece, Italy and Spain – to the north, especially Germany.
 Under the current Greek recovery programme of the Troika it is impossible for that country to recover (DiEm25).
 Radical reform is needed of a resistant EU.
 Nevertheless for the UK Brexit will be an act of self-harm, particularly damaging to the lives of young and poorer people.
 It is vital that the UK has a seat at the EU table and plays a constructive part in bringing about fundamental change.
 Given the environmental dangers that are becoming all too clear, and the threat of nuclear war, the UK needs to work with Europe and not isolate itself.

 The Brexit process is undemocratic.
 Brexit is being inflicted on us in a profoundly undemocratic way.
 A C Grayling thinks This Brexit mess has gone far enough.